xthemadgenius/btcrec-cli/docs/Seedrecover_Quick_Start_Guide.md

 ### Recovery with an Address Database ###

-When *seedrecover.py* tries different guesses based on the seed you entered, it needs a way to determine which seed guess is correct.
+When trying to recover BIP39/44 wallets, *seedrecover.py* and *btcrecover.py* tries different guesses based on the seed you entered, it needs a way to determine which seed guess is correct.
 Normally it uses each seed guess to create a master public key (an *mpk*) and compare it to the mpk you entered, or to create Bitcoin addresses and compare them to the addresses you entered.
-If you have neither your mpk nor any of your addresses, it's still possible to use *seedrecover.py* but it is more complicated and time consuming. **The main time cost in this process is in downloading the blockchain and generating the AddressDB, the actual "seedrecover" part of the process runs at about the same speed regardless of whether it is being tested against a single address or an addressDB witl 600,000 addresses in it...**
+If you have neither your mpk nor any of your addresses, it's still possible to use *seedrecover.py* but it is more complicated and time consuming. **The main time cost in this process is in downloading the blockchain and generating the AddressDB, the actual "seedrecover" part of the process runs at about the same speed regardless of whether it is being tested against a single address or an addressDB with 600,000 addresses in it...**

 This works by generating addresses, just as above, and then looking for each generated address in the entire blockchain.
 In order to do this, you must first create a database of addresses based on the blockchain.